mel-project/docs.themelio.org/docs/content/try-themelio/getting-started-with-the-alphanet.md

 ### Use the alphanet faucet

 Themelio's alphanet has a _faucet_ facility that allows anybody to print mels out of thin air.
-The faucet would obviously be removed in the mainnet, but it allows easy testing on the alphanet.
+The faucet allows easy testing on the alphanet and would of course be removed in the mainnet.

 Let's print 1000 mels: